|

 there optional.

-The back should be moderate in length, set in straight line, strong, and should slope slightly from the withers.
+Body: The back should be moderate in length, set in straight line, strong, and should slope slightly from the withers.
 The

 chest should be well developed and deep.
 Ribs well sprung and long.
 The brisket should